akvorado/akvorado/console/data/docs/01-install.md

 start procedure](00-intro#quick-start).
 This documentation assumes you are running the `docker-compose` setup.

+If you want to compile the Docker image yourself, you can use `docker build -t akvorado:latest .`.
+Then, in `docker-compose.yml`, replace `ghcr.io/akvorado/akvorado:latest` by `akvorado:latest`.

 ## Pre-built binary

 The second option is to get a pre-built binary from the [release page